EngCaio16/NPL_Studies/README.md

 This project serves as a **comprehensive study of NLP applications**, covering both **supervised learning (sentiment analysis)** and **unsupervised learning (topic modeling for crime-related news analysis)**. 🚀

----

-Let me know if you need any refinements!